olivier-m/formica/docs/templates.rst

 Formsets are easy to handle with Formica, including tabular formset layouts.

-The most easy way, using a for loop (without management form and errors):
+The easiest way, using a for loop (without management form nor error support):

 .. code-block:: django